nomilous/notice/spec/notice/README.md

 * has `.title` of the remote notifier that created the currently traversing capsule
 * has `.context` containing the context of the capsule's origin as defined in `opts.context` at the remote notifiers initialization.
 * has `.connection` with basic details about the origins connection state.
+* has `.whateverWasPutThere` still present the next time a capsule from that same origin traverses the pipeline (ie. It is a place to accumulate per client hubside state)